ibm-cloud-docs/assistant/getting-started.md

 <!-- Remove this text after dedicated instances have the Developer Console: end -->

-If you are a brand new user, an assistant named *My first assistant* is create for you automatically.
-You can skip the next step.
+If you are a brand new user, an assistant named *My first assistant* is created for you automatically.
+Skip the next step.

 ![Shows that an assistant was automatically added to Assistants page](images/gs-ass-created-for-me.png)

 If available in your location, a tour begins that you can step through to learn about the product.
 Follow the tour; it overlaps with these tutorial steps, so you can resume this tutorial after the tour ends.
   {: tip}

 An [*assistant*](/docs/services/assistant?topic=assistant-assistants) is a cognitive bot to which you add a skill that enables it to interact with your customers in useful ways.

-Otherwise, your first step is to create an assistant.
+If an assistant is not created automatically, your first step is to create an assistant.

 ## Step 2: Create an assistant
 {: #getting-started-create-assistant}